+The History and Public Policy Program hosts scholars from Korea and China through its agreements with the Korea Foundation and with the universities in China.
 The Canada Institute hosts an annual Fulbright-Woodrow Wilson International Center for Scholars Chair in Canada-U.S. relations.

-The Asia Program hosts an annual Pakistan Scholar in collaboration with the Fellowship Fund for Pakistan.
-The scholar receives a nine-month residency at the Center.
-Additionally, the Asia Program hosts a competition for scholars from Australia and Japan.
+The Asia Program hosts an annual Pakistan Scholar in collaboration with the Fellowship Fund of Pakistan, as well as, Japanese Scholars in collaboration with the Sasakawa Peace Foundation.
+The scholars receive a nine-month residency at the Center.